saitamasahil/Pixel-Launcher-Extended/README.md

 It's like offline installer but less in size.
 Installer zip size depends upon the modifications a user chooses while making the zip.
 It's not available for download from download links below.
 However, You can build it yourself by following instructions from [Building from source](#building-from-source) section.
 This variant is good for those whose phone's volume keys are broken or if they don't want to follow long instructions involving volume key presses(multiple times) while flashing in Magisk.

 ### Activating Double Tap to Sleep
-- Make sure you installed DT2S while flashing the module(or selected it while making in case of customize installer)
+- Make sure you installed DT2S while flashing the module(or selected it while making in case of customize installer).
-- After rebooting device, open LSPosed and enable **Pixel Launcher DT2S**
+- After rebooting device, open LSPosed and enable **Pixel Launcher DT2S**.
-- Force-stop Pixel Launcher Extended from Settings (or reboot device again)
+- Force-stop Pixel Launcher Extended from Settings (or reboot device again).
 - Double-tap once on home screen.
-Grant superuser permissions and enjoy
+Grant superuser permissions and enjoy.

 ### Activating Developer Options In Launcher
-- Make sure you enabled developer options while flashing the launcher(or selected it while making in case of customize installer)
+- Make sure you enabled developer options while flashing the launcher(or selected it while making in case of customize installer).
 - Now go to phone's setting>About phone>Build number & tap it 7-8 times.
 This will enable launcher's developer options along with rom's developer option.
 > Using PLE with developer options enabled may expose root in some banking apps in some custom roms.
 If you face this issue then don't enable developer options while flashing/building launcher.

 If your rom can't enable developer options even after enabling from module then tell ur rom maintainer to [use this commit](https://github.com/PixysOS/frameworks_base/commit/3ce7e0f5bffd90b0ec0cb6be44c01f5a73f70c13).

 ### Uninstallation
-- Simply uninstall module from Magisk
+- Simply uninstall module from Magisk.

 ### Updating
-- When there is new update available, simply flash newer version in Magisk without removing previous version
+- When there is new update available, simply flash newer version in Magisk without removing previous version.
-- If you have flashed latest version already and want to select different choices while flashing, you can always flash module again without removing/uninstalling existing module
+- If you have flashed latest version already and want to select different choices while flashing, you can always flash module again without removing/uninstalling existing module.

 ### Add-ons
 These are optional add-ons, they add extra functionality to Pixel Launcher Extended.